 If the condo is pulling in $450,000 a year and they only have $20,000 in reserves it is time to ask more questions.
 A bank lending on the unit wants to see a minimum of 10% of the budget in reserves, which quite frankly is probably not enough.

 Having adequate reserves will eliminate or minimize ever having the need for a special assessment.
-But on the same hand you don’t want money sitting around for nothing either.
+But on the same hand you don’t want money sitting around for no reason either.

 4- What Percentage Of Homeowners Are In Arrears On Their Condo Fees?

 There are always going to be some owners late on their condo fees.
-But what percentage are in arrears?
+But what percentage is in arrears?

 5- Are There any Special Assessments?